AI Application Benchmarking: Power-Aware Performance Analysis for Vision and Language Models: Outlook

 \section{Outlook}

 Several directions remain for future work.
 Extending the benchmark to multi-node distributed training scenarios is a natural next step to assess inter-node communication overhead and efficiency under power constraints.
+Another important direction is to align the \ac{cv} and \ac{llm} benchmark protocols more closely, for example with respect to warm-up handling and related measurement settings.
 The impact of numerical precision, particularly the BF16 and the emerging FP8 formats, on throughput, energy efficiency, and hardware utilization also warrants dedicated investigation, because datatype selection is a first-order determinant of effective accelerator utilization.
 The observed performance gap on the AMD platform further motivates a joint hardware and software analysis to identify specific bottlenecks in the ROCm/PyTorch stack and evaluate optimizations such as explicit BF16 casting, kernel selection, and profile-guided optimizations.
 Finally, incorporating newer GPU generations such as NVIDIA Blackwell would enable longitudinal tracking of hardware efficiency trends in the \ac{hpc} \ac{ai} ecosystem.